imagej/imagej.github.io/_pages/plugins/bonej.md

 BoneJ2 is free, open-source software.
 You can redistribute it and/or modify it under the terms of the [BSD 2-clause licence](https://github.com/bonej-org/BoneJ2/blob/master/LICENCE.md).
 The software is provided "as is" and any warranties are disclaimed.
 In no event shall the copyright holder or contributors be liable.

 ## Citation

-> Domander R, Felder AA, Doube M. 2021 BoneJ2 - refactoring established research software.
-Wellcome Open Res. **6**. doi:[10.12688/wellcomeopenres.16619.1](https://doi.org/10.12688/wellcomeopenres.16619.1).
+{% include citation %}

-We recommend you cite the specific [release](https://github.com/bonej-org/BoneJ2/releases) used in your research.
+We recommend you cite the specific [release](https://github.com/bonej-org/BoneJ2/releases) used in your research, along with the primary sources linked to from the plugin descriptions above.

 ## Funding